 The benefits that we're seeing from the soil is water infiltration.
 We've been able to increase our microbial activity on the soil.
-We've seen an increase in earthworm activity, which helps the nutrients on the top of the soil to be pulled down deeper into the soil.
+We've seen an increase in earthworm activity. which helps the nutrients on the top of the soil to be pulled down deeper.
 We've also been able to make the soil somewhat more resilient with weather extremes.
 We've been able to get on the fields in the spring quicker.
-When we've had a heavy rain event, the cover crops that would be greening up in the spring act as a dehumidifier for the soil.
+When we've had a heavy rain, the cover crops that would be greening up in the spring act as a dehumidifier.
 That helps get the soil in better shape when it comes time to plant.